DOAJ/doaj/cms/pages/docs/premium.md

 We will waive fees for:

 - any student, researcher or faculty member from any institution that supports DOAJ, either directly or through a consortium.
-- anyone studying, working or contracted at a non-commercial, not-for-profit organisation* from any of the Lower Middle Income Countries, as determined by the World Bank.
+- anyone studying, working or contracted at a non-commercial, not-for-profit organisation* from any of the Low- and Lower-Middle Income Countries, as determined by [the World Bank](https://data.worldbank.org/).

 We may offer a trial for companies in their start-up phase.